 - Duration of listing.
 In all cases, the listing agreement will cover a set amount of time, such as 90 days.

 - Items included or not included in the sale.
-For example, you may plan to leave behind a built-in dishwasher (which is therefore part of the property that the agent is contracted to sell), but exclude a refrigerator that you plan to move to your new home.
+For example, you might plan to leave behind a built-in dishwasher (which is therefore part of the property that the agent is contracted to sell), but exclude a refrigerator that you plan to move to your new home.

 - Duties and obligations of seller and real estate agent.
 Your agreement will spell out how the real estate agent will list or market your house, what type of insurance you must maintain on the property, and what disclosures you must make.